fastly/fastly-magento2/Documentation/Guides/Edge-Modules/EDGE-MODULE-OTHER-CMS-INTEGRATION.md

 Magento admin > Stores > Configuration > Advanced > System > Full Page Cache > Fastly Configuration > Backend Settings > Create
 ```

 Enter the domain name or the IP of your backend.
-When you do that you will be prompted with a screen like this
+Then *Add a Backend* screen will pop up

 ![Fastly Edge Module Add New Backend](../../images/guides/edge-modules/edge-module-create-backend-1.png "Fastly Edge Module Add New Backend")